Purépecha language

-Purépecha was the main language of the pre-Columbian Tarascan State and became widespread in the region during its heyday in the late post-Classic period.
+Purépecha was the main language of the pre-Columbian Purépecha Empire and became widespread in the region during its heyday in the late post-Classic period.
 The small town of Purepero got its name from the indigenous people who lived there.

-Even though it is spoken within the boundaries of Mesoamerica, Purépecha does not share many of the traits defining the Mesoamerican language area, suggesting that the language is a remnant of an indigenous pre-Aztec substrate that existed several thousands of years ago before the migration of speakers that contributed to the formation of the sprachbund, or alternatively is a relatively new arrival to the area.
+Even though it is spoken within the boundaries of Mesoamerica, Purépecha does not share many of the traits defining the Mesoamerican language area, suggesting that the language is a remnant of an indigenous substrate that existed several thousands of years ago before the migration of speakers that contributed to the formation of the sprachbund, or alternatively is a relatively new arrival to the area.

 Classification

 Purépecha has long been classified as a language isolate unrelated to any other known language.
 That judgement is repeated in Lyle Campbell's authoritative classification.
 Joseph Greenberg assigned it to the Chibchan language family, but like the rest of his American classification, that proposal is rejected by specialists.

 There are a number of dialects, which SIL International divides into two languages, but Campbell (1997) considers Purépecha to be a single language.
+The government of Mexico recognizes three dialectal variants: Lacustrine (spoken in areas close to lake Patzcuaro), Sierran or Meseta (spoken in the Highlands of northwestern Michoacán) and Cañada (spoken in the Cañada de los Once Pueblos region).